BlakeTrebelhorn/Dota2Learning/README.md

 	so I could measure how long this was taking.
 After my first SVM ran, it took 17 minutes alone to train!
 And of course I ran into an error because of a typo in my code, so it had to rerun again.
 Realizing this takes a while, I imported joblib into my code so I can export my trained model once I'm done with it, so I won't have to retrain each time.
+### Training Support Vector Machines
+This takes a long time.
+The default RBF kernel as well as the sigmoid kernel both take around 20 minutes to train.
+But the linear kernel took nearly 2 to train!
+I'm glad I imported joblib so I can dump my trained linear kernel for later.